unist-n2sl/LatScope/README.md

 * It provides rich visibility into networking, system, and application events while maintaining high performance, making it suitable even for 10-Gbps-class per-core environments.
 ### XDP (eXpress Data Path)
 * A high-performance, eBPF-based packet processing framework that runs at the earliest point in the network stack, enabling packets to be handled or redirected before entering the kernel networking path.
-* It can process traffic at multi-million packets-per-second (Mpps) rates, making it ideal for real-time latency observation and lightweight data collection.
+* It can process traffic at multi-million packets-per-second (Mpps) rates, making it ideal for latency observation and lightweight data collection.

 ## Architecture
 ![Architecture](./img/latscope_architecture.jpg)